 The Company could experience a material adverse effect on its business as a result of the impact of the COVID-19 pandemic, and the resulting governmental actions to curtail its spread.
-It is at least reasonably possible that information which was available at the date of the financial statements will change in the near term due to the COVID-19 pandemic and that the effect of the change would be material to the financial statements.
-The extent to which the COVID-19 pandemic will impact our estimates and assumptions is highly uncertain.

 Concentration of Credit Risk: Most of the Company's lending activity is to clients located in and around metro Denver, Colorado; Phoenix and Scottsdale, Arizona; and Jackson Hole and Laramie, Wyoming.
 The Company does not believe it has significant concentrations in any one industry or customer.
-As of March 31, 2021 and December 31, 2020, 67.1%, and 66.9%, respectively, of the Company's loan portfolio was secured by real estate collateral.
+As of June 30, 2021 and December 31, 2020, 71.6% and 66.9%, respectively, of the Company's loan portfolio was secured by real estate collateral.
 Declines in real estate values in the primary markets the Company operates in could negatively impact the Company.